webix-hub/docs/data/desktop/show_switching.md

 {{sample 20_multiview/02_navigation.html }}

-##Nested Multiview
+##Nested MultiView

-If a cell is a multiview itself, i.e. contains several cells of its own, the switching function requires **true** argument to get to these lower-level views.
+If a cell is a MultiView itself, i.e. contains several cells of its own, the switching function requires **true** argument to get to these lower-level views.

 ~~~js
 rows:[